cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 *   For unscreened massless force carriers (like those associated with $U(1)$ gauge fields or gravity), the classical potential in D‑dimensional spacetime scales as $1/r^{D-3}$ for $D>3$ and $\ln r$ for $D=3$ (corresponding to $D_{\text{space}}=D-1$ spatial dimensions).
 Stable, closed, non‑circular orbits under attractive central forces are robustly supported for an inverse‑square force law ($F\propto 1/r^2$, potential $\propto 1/r$), corresponding to $D_{\text{space}}=3$, i.e., $D=4$ spacetime dimensions [Bertrand, 1873].
 *   Higher spatial dimensions ($D_{\text{space}}>3$, i.e., $D>4$) tend towards unstable orbits for such potentials, making the formation and persistence of complex, gravitationally or electrodynamically bound MPU aggregates highly problematic.
 Lower spatial dimensions ($D_{\text{space}}<3$) can be too restrictive for the topological complexity and degrees of freedom needed for rich aggregate structures.
 *   A universe unable to form stable complex structures incurs a catastrophic loss of $V_{benefit}$ (as these structures are the primary engines of advanced prediction) and is thus strongly disfavored by PCE.
-It is a core hypothesis of this co‑selection argument that PCE robustly translates these D‑sensitive stability issues into highly unfavorable D‑dependent coefficients within the PCE potential model (Eq.
-G.8.5), for instance, by yielding a significantly lower benefit coefficient $\eta_{ben}(D)$ or imposing high effective penalty terms for dimensions $D\neq 4$ that fail to support such stable complexity.
+It is a core hypothesis of this co‑selection argument that PCE robustly translates these D‑sensitive stability issues into highly unfavorable D‑dependent coefficients within the PCE potential model (Equation G.8.5), for instance, by yielding a significantly lower benefit coefficient $\eta_{ben}(D)$ or imposing high effective penalty terms for dimensions $D\neq 4$ that fail to support such stable complexity.

 #### G.8.2.5 Information‑Theoretic and Network Efficiency (D‑Sensitive)

 The MPU network’s efficiency under PCE depends on D‑sensitive information‑theoretic properties.

 *   **Holographic Efficiency:** The horizon‑entropy area law $S=\mathcal A/(4G)$ holds in the emergent D=4 spacetime.
 The efficiency of bulk–boundary information encoding (related to how much complexity $C_P$ can be supported within a volume relative to its boundary information capacity) may be optimal in D=4.
 Other dimensions might lead to less favorable scaling or consistency issues between bulk degrees of freedom and boundary information limits.
 *   **Network Propagation and Coherence ($V_{prop}$):** Costs of information propagation, maintaining coherence, and error correction (achieving $p_{err}^*$ in App.
 A.0) are D‑sensitive.
 For instance, the nature of random walks (fundamental to information diffusion and error propagation) changes qualitatively: they are recurrent in $D_{\text{space}}\le 2$ but transient in $D_{\text{space}}\ge 3$.
 D=4 ($D_{\text{space}}=3$) may offer an optimal trade‑off between network connectivity, path‑length scaling, and the stability of information propagation against noise for achieving robust, large‑scale predictive coherence.
-It is further hypothesized that PCE favors dimensions where these D‑sensitive network efficiencies (which would contribute to minimizing cost coefficients like $\lambda_c(D)$ or maximizing benefit coefficients like effective $\eta_{ben}(D)$ in Eq.
-G.8.5) are optimized, with D=4 emerging as a strong candidate under such comprehensive optimization.
+It is further hypothesized that PCE favors dimensions where these D‑sensitive network efficiencies (which would contribute to minimizing cost coefficients like $\lambda_c(D)$ or maximizing benefit coefficients like effective $\eta_{ben}(D)$ in Equation G.8.5) are optimized, with D=4 emerging as a strong candidate under such comprehensive optimization.

 ### G.8.3 A Model for the PCE Potential of the Gauge Sector (in a given D)